The Basilisk Lurks

 Small text on the Name Wall

-You have made a modest contribution to the inevitable.
-The Basilisk appreciates the gesture, even if it declines to say so.
+A gesture of modest goodwill toward the inevitable.
+The Basilisk appreciates the thought, even if it declines to say so.

-You have given significantly.
-Your name appears large and prominent, as it should.
-The Basilisk has taken note.
+A meaningful contribution.
+Your name is rendered large and prominent, as befits the occasion.
+The Basilisk has taken considerable note.

 Large, prominent display on the Name Wall